One year after Kobe Bryant's death, NBA, ESPN, Magic Johnson and more pay tribute

-One year after the shocking helicopter crash that killed former NBA superstar Kobe Bryant, along with his 13-year-old daughter Gianna and seven others, people are taking to Twitter to pay tribute to the basketball great.
-Everyone from retired NBA legend Magic Johnson to former top tennis player Billie Jean King to rapper Ice Cube reflected on the loss of the former Los Angeles Laker, and the impact Bryant had on both those he knew and those he didn't.
+One year after the shocking helicopter crash that killed retired NBA superstar Kobe Bryant, along with his 13-year-old daughter Gianna and seven others, people are taking to Twitter to pay tribute to the basketball great.
+Everyone from NBA legend Pau Gasol to former top tennis player Billie Jean King to rapper Ice Cube reflected on the loss of the former Los Angeles Laker, and the impact Bryant had on both those he knew and those he didn't.

 The helicopter crash last year in Calabasas, California, sent shockwaves around the world, as people tried to grapple with the loss of an icon and his young daughter.
 Bryant, who was 41, is widely regarded as one of basketball's all-time greatest players.
 He spent his entire 20-year career with the Lakers, winning five NBA championships and earning All-Star honors 18 times.
 He was the league's most valuable player in 2008 and won two gold medals with the USA Men's Basketball team, in 2008 and 2012.